amaliebarras/redarena-app/readme.md

 During the sketch phase, we chose a tile-like directory and a calendar layout for the "upcoming" page.

+Jenna's amazing sketches below:

 ![](https://github.com/amaliebarras/redarena-app/blob/master/Research/Sketches/sketches.png)

 ## Wireframes

+I used Sketch to do these wireframes

 ### Mobile

 #### Directory
 ![](https://github.com/amaliebarras/redarena-app/blob/master/Research/Wireframes/Mobile%20Directory.png)

+The biggest challenge with mobile was definitely the week view on the calendar.
+Not much more than a dot can fit, but we managed to fit something big enough for the thumb to tap, and then display more info.

 #### Upcoming
 ![](https://github.com/amaliebarras/redarena-app/blob/master/Research/Wireframes/Mobile%20Schedule.png)

 ### Tablet

+We focused a lot on tablet because it seems like a great solution for the user inside the barn.
+Walking around with a laptop would be bulky, but a tablet would strike the balance between lightweight & usable.

 #### Directory
 ![](https://github.com/amaliebarras/redarena-app/blob/master/Research/Wireframes/Tablet%20Directory.png)